Oscillatory Universe, dark energy and general relativity: Introduction

-The dark energy may be described as a perfect fluid through the equation of state $(EOS)$ relating the fluid pressure and matter density of the physical system through the relation $ p=\omega\rho$, where $\omega(t)\equiv \omega$ is the barotropic dark energy equation of state parameter.
+where $\omega \equiv \omega(t)$ is the barotropic dark energy EOS parameter.
 It plays a significant role in the cosmological evolution.
 This is in general a function of time and may be a function of scale factor or redshift \citep{Chevron2000,Zhuravlev2001,Peebles2003}.
-Recently, \citet{Usmani2008} have proposed a time dependent $\omega (t)$ for the study of cosmic evolution with the equation of state parameter
+Recently, \citet{Usmani2008} have proposed a time dependent $\omega$ for the study of cosmic evolution with the EOS parameter

 Here, $H\equiv H(t)$ is the time varying Hubble parameter.
 The dynamics of both expanding and contracting epoch of the Universe is buried in the sign of $\dot H$ in this simple expression.
 The $\dot H$=0 represents a linearly expanding Universe with $\omega(t)=\omega_0$.